-This mountain is known as Khao Ngon Nak by the locals and we did some research on what this means.
-So the name Dragon Crest Mountain is very fitting as ‘Khao’ means mountain, ‘Ngon’ mean crested and ‘Nak’ means Naga.
+This mountain is known as Khao Ngon Nak by the locals, and we did some research on what this means.
+So the name Dragon Crest Mountain is very fitting, as ‘Khao’ means mountain, ‘Ngon’ means crested, and ‘Nak’ means Naga.

-Now Naga is the serpent creature that stands guard at the Buddhist temples in Thailand.
-These Nagas are the dragon/snake-looking creatures you mainly see by the stairs of temples.
+Naga is the serpent creature that stands guard at the Buddhist temples in Thailand.
+These Nagas are the dragon- or snake-looking creatures you mainly see on the stairs of temples.

 We hope you found this interesting.
 Here is our guide to everything you need to know about the Dragon Crest hike:

 Do you want to read this later?
 Save this PIN on your Thailand Board on Pinterest and read it later ⬇